-Acting Navy secretary offers resignation after criticizing ousted USS Theodore Roosevelt commander: official
+Acting Navy secretary resigns after criticizing ousted USS Theodore Roosevelt commander

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Acting Navy Secretary Thomas Modly has offered to resign, a U.S. official told Fox News on Tuesday, one day after Modly apologized for suggesting the ousted commander of the USS Theodore Roosevelt was "too naïve or too stupid" over his handling of the ship's coronavirus outbreak.
+Acting Navy Secretary Thomas Modly has resigned, a U.S. official told Fox News on Tuesday, one day after Modly apologized for suggesting the ousted commander of the USS Theodore Roosevelt was either "too naïve or too stupid" -- or perhaps even deliberately insubordinate -- over his handling of the ship's coronavirus outbreak.

+Defense Secretary Mark Esper spoke privately with Modly one-on-one earlier Tuesday morning, Fox News is told.
+Modley arrived at the conclusion that he should submit his resignation on his own, the sources said, and Esper then spoke to the president, who accepted the reason for the resignation.

+"This morning I accepted Secretary Modly's resignation," Esper tweeted Tuesday afternoon.
+"With the approval of the President, I am appointing current Army Undersecretary Jim McPherson as acting Secretary of the Navy."

 President Trump had said at the White House coronavirus press conference on Monday that he might get involved in the public crisis because he is good at "settling arguments."
 Trump referred to Modly's criticism of the commander, Capt.
-Brett Cozier, as "a rough statement."
+Brett Crozier, as "a rough statement."

-Audio of some of Modly's remarks -- and the stunned reaction of some of the crew of the Roosevelt -- had circulated online in recent days, along with earlier footage showing the crew cheering Crozier as he was relieved of duty.
+Audio of some of Modly's remarks -- and what appeared to be the stunned reaction of some of the crew of the Roosevelt -- had circulated online in recent days, along with earlier footage showing the crew cheering Crozier as he was relieved of duty.

 Crozier had circulated a memo to Navy leaders last week that was obtained by news media in which he urged speedy action to evacuate the ship of nearly 5,000 sailors as the coronavirus began to escalate.
 Approximately 155 crew members aboard the USS Theodore Roosevelt have tested positive for COVID-19.